 We recommend to the annual meeting of shareholders that the profit be appropriated in accordance with the proposal in the statutory administration report and that the members of the Board of Directors and the Managing Director be discharged from liability for the financial year.

 A corporate governance statement has been prepared, and its statutory content is consistent with the other parts of the annual accounts and consolidated accounts.

-Malmö 20 March 2015.
-PricewaterhouseCoopers AB
+Malmö, March 31, 2016 PricewaterhouseCoopers AB

-Oha homa Blomstel Sofia Götmar-Blomstedt

-Authorized Public Accountant Lead Auditor
+Sofia Götmar-Blomstedt Authorized Public Accountant Lead Auditor